ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 ### GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is a CI/CD solution through GitHub that allows for the creation of workflows for this project.
-These workflows are used to manage infrastructure using terraform, manage the aurora serverless database through the creation and restoration of database snapshots, trigger a standalone ECS task to run flyway migrations on our database, build the docker image for this repo configured to run flyway from the ECS task, and even generate the database schema as markdown and append it to this `README.md`.
+These workflows are used to manage infrastructure using terraform, manage the aurora serverless database through the creation and restoration of database snapshots, trigger a standalone ECS task to run flyway migrations on the database, build the docker image for this repo configured to run flyway from the ECS task, and even generate the database schema as markdown and append it to this `README.md` file.

 ## Getting Started